Samsung Galaxy A52: Software

 Both 4G and 5G variants are shipped with Android 11 and Samsung's proprietary user interface One UI 3.1.
-Samsung stated that both 4G and 5G variants will get 3 OS version updates, 3 years of monthly updates and 4 years of security updates.
-As of early 2023, the A52 series has already received an update to Android 13 and One UI 5.0.
+As previously announced at the Galaxy Unpacked event on 5 August 2020, Samsung stated that both 4G and 5G variants would be supported for three generations of Android software updates, and 4 years of security updates.
+On 11 January 2025, it was announced that One UI 6.1 based on Android 14 would be the last version for the Galaxy A52.